m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

 ```

 This design is cleaner because it keeps authorization centralized.
 You are not relying on prompts, agent reasoning, or individual tool implementations to decide what is safe.
-The agent becomes an inte[...]
+The agent becomes an interface.
+The policy engine becomes the authority.

 #### How this design can still be abused

 This is the strongest of the three designs, but it can still fail if the policy layer is incomplete, misconfigured, or placed in the wrong order.

-For example, if the policy creates a pending action or sends a verification email before checking account ownership, an attacker may still be able to trigger security emails for accounts they do not o[...]
+For example, if the policy creates a pending action or sends a verification email before checking account ownership, an attacker may still be able to trigger security emails for accounts they do not own.

 Another issue is policy misclassification.
-If a sensitive tool is accidentally marked as safe for automatic execution, the agent may get a direct path to an action that should have required verificati[...]
+If a sensitive tool is accidentally marked as safe for automatic execution, the agent may get a direct path to an action that should have required verification.

 There is also a parameter confusion risk.
 The policy may check ownership against one parameter, while the underlying tool executes against another.
 For example, the policy may verify `username`, but the tool may use `account_id` or `target_user` internally.
 In that case, the policy check may pass while the tool acts on a different resource.